shellyear/weather-app-client/README.md

 ## get api key for weather https://openweathermap.org/api
-## also get api key for google maps, but its not necessary for developing mode
+## also get api key for google maps, but its not necessary for development mode

 # Task:
 Make React app that enables users to enter a city, then fetches its weather data from public API and shows it in a nice looking way.